Rustynote/CSS-JS-WordPress-merger/README.md

 #

-In the merged file, on beginning of file there's handle and source url so you can easily debug it if some file is causing the problems.
+In the merged file, on beginning of each file there's a handle and a source url so you can easily debug it if some file is causing the problems.